wolfmanjm/kivy-smoothie-host/README.md

     keyboard_mode = systemanddock
     desktop = 0

+If your config.ini is empty then here is an example that works https://gist.github.com/4f9c23c7e66f391b8c2d32c01e8a8d14

 To allow the program to shutdown the RPI when the shutdown menu entry is selected you need to do the following, unless smoopi is running as root/superuser.